Virtual Channel Purification: Performance

 \subsubsection{Exponentially stronger error suppression for global noise}

 VCP offers stronger error suppression compared with VSP due to a lower error rate for each individual error component.
-Consider a $N$-qubit depolarising channel that has $P$ probability of mapping any input state into the maximally mixed state,
+Consider a $N$-qubit system with a globally depolarising channel that has probability $P$ of mapping any input state into the maximally mixed state,

 It contains approximately $4^N$ Pauli error components each with an error probability $4^{-N}P$.
 If the input state is a pure state, the output noisy state has approximately $2^N$ error components each with an error probability $2^{-N}P$.
 Therefore, if we perform $M$th order VCP and VSP on the channel and the output state, respectively, which use the same number of qubits and channels, the resultant error rate is suppressed by a factor of $(4^{N}/P)^{M-1}$ for the VCP and $(2^{N}/P)^{M-1}$ for the VSP.
-Therefore, \emph{VCP can suppress $2^{N(M-1)}$ times more errors than VSP, which is exponentially larger with the number of qubits and the order of purification.}
+Therefore, \emph{VCP can suppress $2^{N(M-1)}$ times more errors than VSP, which is exponentially larger with the number of qubits and the order of purification.} A more rigorous proof of this can be found in \cref{sec:exp_err_suppr}.

+Note that the noise we considered above is not the noise model of the individual gates, but the effective noise model of the whole circuit, obtained by commuting all gate noise to the end of the circuit.
+Our arguments above assume a globally depolarising channel; thus, the exponential improvement above cannot be fully realised in practice.
+However, as we increase the depth of the circuit, the local noise will be scrambled into a form closer and closer to the global depolarising channel~\cite{dalzellRandomQuantumCircuits2021,foldagerCanShallowQuantum2023}, taking us closer to the improvement factor mentioned above.
+The global noise assumption has also been used in large-scale experiments~\cite{urbanekMitigatingDepolarizingNoise2021,miInformationScramblingQuantum2021} in order to successfully employ the ``rescale and shift'' QEM techniques.

-Although we use a specific noise example here, the advantage of VCP over VSP applies to more general cases.
+Going beyond the globally depolarising noise model, the advantage of VCP over VSP applies to more general cases.
 Due to the larger dimensionality of channels compared to the corresponding states, different error components in a noise channel can be mapped into the same error component in a noisy state.
 Thus in general, the error probability of the leading error component in a noise channel is smaller than that of the resultant noisy state, leading to stronger error suppression when we purify the channel compared to the state.
-For practical quantum circuits, as we increase the depth of the circuit, the local noise will be scrambled into a form closer and closer to the global depolarising channel~\cite{dalzellRandomQuantumCircuits2021,foldagerCanShallowQuantum2023}, taking us closer to the improvement factor mentioned above.